 Health Medical Park Hospital), Forsyth Medical Center Hawthorne

 Outpatient Surgery Center (now named Novant Health Hawthorne

-Outpatient Surgery), Martinat Outpatient Rehabilitation Center (now
+Outpatient Surgery - a department of Forsyth Medical Center), Martinat Outpatient Rehabilitation Center (now

 named Novant Health Rehabilitation Center), and Behavioral Health

 Resources.
 By decade's end, the hospital building itself had grown by

 The biggest changes, however, lay ahead.
 In 1997, CMI

 and Presbyterian Healthcare in Charlotte merged to form Novant Health, a leading provider of medical care in